MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

 1. On the **Configuration** > **Configure Operations Manager accounts** page, we recommend that you use the **Domain Account** option for **Management server action account** and the **System Center Configuration service and System Center Data Access service** account.
 Neither of them should have domain administrator credentials.
 Select **Next**.

    > [!IMPORTANT]
-   > For **Management server action account** and the **System Center Configuration service and System Center Data Access service** account, you must provide the same credentials that you provided when you created the first management server in your management group.
+   > For these accounts, you must provide the same credentials that you provided when you created the first management server in your management group.

 1. On the **Configuration** > **Diagnostic and Usage Data** page, review the information and select **Next**.